In this week’s post we’re going to be looking at how the YouTube algorithm works to sort the results you see when using their search engine.

 However, we can share the philosophy behind why YouTube wants to rank certain videos higher and how you can make the most of this in your YouTube promotion efforts.

-The first thing you need to understand is that when a person enters a search term YouTube wants to return results which are both relevant to the search query and high quality, well, at least not rubbish or spam.
+The first thing you need to understand is that when a person enters a search term YouTube wants to return results that are both relevant to the search query and high quality, well, at least not rubbish or spam.

 So how does YouTube know whether a video is relevant to a query?